joelnyongesa/joelnyongesa/README.md

 - 👋 Hi, I’m @joelnyongesa
 - 👀 I’m interested in Machine Learning and Data Science
-- 💞️ I’m looking to collaborate on any data science projects using python.
 - 📫 Email address joelnyongesa148@gmail.com

 <!---